 On a recent field visit to India, Bärbel Weiligmann - Special Advisor for Global Value Chains at GAIN – saw first-hand the multiple benefits that the Seeds of Prosperity project has on improving nutrition for tea farming families.

-On March 16 leading chocolate and cocoa companies committed to develop cooperative, multi-stakeholder frameworks to address deforestation and forest degradation in cocoa supply chain in Cote D'Ivoire and Ghana at a meeting in London Hosted by HRH The Prince of Wales.
+On March 16 2017 the twelve largest global chocolate and cocoa companies committed to develop cooperative, multi-stakeholder frameworks to help address deforestation and forest degradation in their cocoa supply chains in Cote D'Ivoire and Ghana.
+The meeting was held in London, together with Ghanian and Ivorian authorities, and hosted by Prince Charles, HRH The Prince of Wales.

 The Sustainable Fisheries Partnership (SFP), Walmart and IDH have completed a major aquaculture training program in Asia providing thousands of shrimp and tilapia farmers with modern training designed to improve their businesses.